A Critical Assessment of Sanders' Freedom Model

 Critically Assess Sanders' Freedom Model

 Criminal justice theories are concerned with criminalisation, enforcement, and punishments with a primary aim of dispensing justice.
 Although theorists agree in the aim of criminal justice practice, their assertions on how it should be attained differ given the difference in the values and the interests of the criminal justice.
 As a result, there are different theories of criminal justice each advocating for a different way of promoting justice.
 For example, consequentialism theorists weigh the gains in crime reduction against the costs of the punishment policy to determine if criminal punishment is effective to the realisation of justice (Herring 2014).
 Consequentialism values have been used for several years in the criminal justice system but the freedom-based approach to criminal justice has challenged the applicability of consequentialism.
-This paper critically assess Sander’s freedom model in relation to how it has changed the criminal justice system.
+This paper provides criminology dissertation help by critically assess Sander’s freedom model in relation to how it has changed the criminal justice system.
 The main aims of Sander’s freedom model are to convict the guilty, protect the innocent from wrongful convictions, protect victims, maintain human rights, maintain order, secure public confidence in policing and prosecution, and cut the costs and the consequent harm to other public services.

 Whatsapp